 Here are sample questions to get your Book Club and Discussion Group started on a lively conversation of Edward Kelsey Moore's latest novel.

-The sample questions and other information which is shown below is all contained in the PDF file.
+The sample questions and other information which is shown below are all contained in the PDF file.
 You should have the option to view it, print it, or download it to your computer (2 pages).
 It's ready to hand out at your discussion.

-Alternatively, if you want to tailor these questions for your group, you can Highlight the book's title and all the questions and author info below and use Copy, then Paste it all into a new word processor page.
+Alternatively, if you want to tailor these questions for your group, you can Highlight the book's title and all the questions and author info shown below and use Copy, then Paste it all into a new word processor page.
 Now you can edit or add to the questions.
 Have a great conversation!